 The Composition for Multilingual Students program is a University-wide undergraduate program through which non-native speakers of English meet the general education requirements for oral and written communication and the lower- and upper-division written English requirements.
 View the G.E.
 Baccalaureate Requirements: Oral and Written Communication for SF State Students (PDF).

 Before enrolling in any CMS course, you must have either done directed self-placement (only for students coming directly from a U.S. high school) or take the CMSPT (Composition for Multilingual Students Placement Test) upon arrival.
 The test is administered five times a year by the CMSPT coordinator, CMS program coordinator and CMS program staff.
 Approximately 400 students take the test each year.
 The CMSPT is an SF State requirement for placement in all CMS English Courses.
-The CMSPT must be taken before enrolling in any CMS course, other than English 401 or English 415.
+The CMSPT must be taken before enrolling in any CMS course, other than English 415.

 You will be placed into CMS classes at the appropriate level based primarily on your test scores, with consideration of GE and CSU written English requirements that have already been fulfilled.
 Once you begin courses in the CMS Program, you will be advised about subsequent courses by your CMS teachers and advisers.
 Multilingual students who are eligible to take Composition for Multilingual Students (CMS) courses must complete the sequence of CMS courses, all of which satisfy the University's General Education requirements for English.
 A student who satisfactorily completes a CMS course may proceed to the next level CMS course without retaking the CMSPT.